mlswg/mls-architecture/draft-ietf-mls-architecture.md

 another group.
 MLS guarantees that the FS and PCS goals within a given group are maintained and not weakened by user membership in multiple groups.
-However, actions in other groups likewise do not strengthen the FS and PCS guarantees within a given group, e.g. key updates within a given group following a device compromise does not provide PCS healing in other groups; each group must be updated separately to achieve internal goals.
-This also applies to future groups that a member has yet to join, that are likewise unaffected by updates performed in current groups.
+However, actions in other groups likewise do not strengthen the FS and PCS guarantees within a given group, e.g., key updates within a given group following a device compromise does not provide PCS healing in other groups; each group must be updated separately to achieve these security objectives.
+This also applies to future groups that a member has yet to join, which are likewise unaffected by updates performed in current groups.

-Applications may strengthen connectivity among parallel groups by requiring periodic key updates from a user across all groups in which they have membership.
+Applications can strengthen connectivity among parallel groups by requiring periodic key updates from a user across all groups in which they have membership.

-Applications may use the PSK mechanism to link healing properties among parallel groups.
+Applications can use the PSK mechanism to link healing properties among parallel groups.
 For example, suppose a common member M of two groups A and B has performed a key update in group A but not in group B.  The key update provides PCS with regard to M in group A.  If a PSK is exported from group A and injected